apache/spark/docs/mllib-decision-tree.md

 ## Usage tips

 We include a few guidelines for using decision trees by discussing the various parameters.
-There are many parameters, put in order here with the most imporant first.
-New users should mainly consider the "Problem specification parameters" section below and the `maxDepth` parameter.
+The parameters are listed below roughly in order of descending importance.
+New users should mainly consider the "Problem specification parameters" section and the `maxDepth` parameter.

 ### Problem specification parameters